 Spelling variations of this family name include: Colman, Coleman, Coalman, Coulman, Colemen, Colmen, Coalmen, Colmin, Colmen, Coulmen, Coulmin, Colemin and many more.

 Early Notables of the Colmin family (pre 1700)

-, he was hanged, drawn and...
-Another 45 words (3 lines of text) are included under the topic Early Colmin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) are included under the topic Early Colmin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Colmin family to Ireland

 Some of the Colmin family moved to Ireland, but this topic is not covered in this excerpt.